Azusa Pacific University: Diversity

 In 2016, APU was recognized by Diverse Issues in Higher Education as one of the nation's top schools in awarding degrees to minority students.
 The university ranked among the top 100 in 11 baccalaureate categories, and ranked 5th for awarding Hispanic master's degrees in the "business/commerce, general" category, and 55th for total minority master's degrees awarded across all disciplines.
 APU is recognized by the Hispanic Association of Colleges and Universities as one of 104 Hispanic-Serving Institutions in California.

-LGBT prohibition
+Human Sexuality

-The university has cited its Christian faith in its student code of conduct to prohibit students from "engag[ing] in a romanticized same-sex relationship."
-The ban has been lifted and reinstated a number of times and has been the target of student protests.
+The university has cited its Christian faith in its beliefs about human sexuality."
+The policy has been lifted and reinstated a number of times and has been the target of student protests.

-As of 2022, University policy states that "God-given sexuality" is heterosexual only.
+As of 2022, University policy states that "God-given sexuality" is to take place in the context of a marriage covenant between a man and a woman.

-The Student Center for Reconciliation and Diversity
+The Center for Reconciliation and Diversity

 The Student Center for Reconciliation and Diversity administers scholarship programs and provides information on internship and scholarship opportunities offered by local community organizations.
 SCRD also advises campus ethnic organizations, including the Armenian Student Association, Asian Pacific American Student Organization, Black Student Association, Latin American Student Association, Indigenous Peoples Circle, and the Pacific Islander Organization.
 In addition, SCRD coordinates a Multi-Ethnic Leadership Scholarship Program.